littensy/charm/README.md

 setCounter(0.5) -- Doesn't print anything, floor is still 0
 setCounter(1) -- Floor of count is 1 (was 0)
 ```

-Note that nested effects can be created inside `listen`, and they will clean up automatically when the listener re-runs or gets disposed.

 ---